|Nutrition Facts (per serving)|

-This apple cider vinegar fire tonic is an anti-inflammatory, high potency concoction that needs to sit for at least 14 days to develop before you start using it.
+This apple cider vinegar fire tonic is a high potency concoction that needs to sit for at least 14 days to develop before you start using it.
 Vinegar is the bath in which ginger, turmeric, horseradish, habanero peppers, garlic, and a few other ingredients macerate into a flavorful, pungent, spicy and very active tonic.
-This old folk remedy can be used for colds and flu, hangovers, and as a general immunity-boosting formula.
 It's also great in salad dressings, stirred into soups, stir-fries, or whisked into mayonnaise to give it a kick.